Custom Manager Support using JSONata

 - You're ready to make your own config

-Alternatively you can "try and error" to a working config, by adjusting our examples.
+Alternatively, you can use "trial and error" to a working config by adjusting our examples.

 Example queries¶